 INDOMITABLE SPIRIT – Baekjul Boolgool / 백절불굴

-The definition I like to use for Indomitable Spirit is not giving in when things go against you and/or the application of will to overcome failure.
+The definition I like to use for Indomitable Spirit is not giving in when things go against you and/or the application of will in order to overcome failure.
 One may not always succeed on the first try at everything that one attempts in TaeKwonDo, or in life.

 The student with indomitable spirit has the courage and confidence to try again and not be subdued or overcome in the face of fear or failure.